-Man arrested after car plows into crowd at Liverpool FC’s title parade
+Man arrested after car ploughs into crowd at Liverpool FC’s title parade

 “The scenes in Liverpool are appalling – my thoughts are with all those injured or affected.
 I want to thank the police and emergency services for their swift and ongoing response to this shocking incident,” Starmer said on social media.

-The incident followed a large celebration in the city centre, where tens of thousands of dancing, scarf-and-flag-waving fans braved wet weather to line the streets and watch Liverpool’s players display the Premier League trophy atop two buses bearing the words “Ours Again.”
+The incident followed a large celebration in the city centre, where tens of thousands of dancing, scarf- and flag-waving fans braved wet weather to line the streets and watch Liverpool’s players display the Premier League trophy atop two buses bearing the words “Ours Again”.

+The hours-long procession – surrounded by a thick layer of police and security – crawled along a 10-mile (16km) route and through a sea of red smoke and rain.
+Fireworks exploded from the Royal Liver Building in the heart of the city to seemingly signal the end of the parade.

 Rashid said after the car struck its initial victims, it came to a halt and the crowd charged the vehicle and began smashing windows.

-“But then he put his foot down again and just plowed through the rest of them, he just kept going,” Rashid said.
+“But then he put his foot down again and just ploughed through the rest of them.
+He just kept going,” Rashid said.
 “It was horrible.
 And you could hear the bumps as he was going over the people.”

 Rashid said it looked deliberate and he was in shock and disbelief.

-“My daughter started screaming and there were people on the ground,” he said.
+“My daughter started screaming, and there were people on the ground,” he said.
 “They were just innocent people, just fans going to enjoy the parade.”